odileeds/northern-powergrid/2022-DFES/data/scenarios/README.md

 	"Steady Progression": {
 		"description": "<ul><li>Achieves the 2050 decarbonisation target.</li><li>Decentralised pathway.</li></ul>",
 		"color": "#901320",
+		"negativecolor": "#d7191c",
 		"css": "steady-progression",
 		"data": {
-			"ev": { "dataBy": "lsoa", "file": "primaries/EV-S1.csv", "key": "LSOA11CD" },
+			"ev": { "dataBy": "primary", "file": "primaries/EV-S1.csv", "key": "LSOA11CD" },
-			"newparameter": { "dataBy": "msoa", "file": "lsoa/NewParameter-CommunityRenewables.csv", "key": "MSOA11CD" }
+			"newparameter": { "dataBy": "primary", "file": "lsoa/NewParameter-CommunityRenewables.csv", "key": "MSOA11CD" }
                 }
 	}
 }
 ```

-For each parameter, `description` is HTML that will be shown below the scenario drop-down box, `color` is the hex code to use for this scenario, `css` is a CSS class used for this scenario (so make sure to update [style.css](../../resources/style.css) with any `color` change), and `data` is an object defining the parameters for this scenario.
+For each parameter, `description` is HTML that will be shown below the scenario drop-down box, `color` is the hex code to use for this scenario, `negativecolor` is a contrasting colour to use for negative values (you could get inspiration from [ColorBrewer](https://colorbrewer2.org/#type=diverging&scheme=BrBG&n=3)), `css` is a CSS class used for this scenario (so make sure to update [style.css](../../resources/style.css) with any `color` change), and `data` is an object defining the parameters for this scenario.
 Each `data` object should have a unique key (the same one will be used `config.json`, below e.g. `ev`).
-Each of the data objects should have a `dataBy` property (either `lsoa` or `msoa`), a `file` property for the path to the file, and a `key` which is the column heading that contains the unique geography code.
+Each of the data objects should have a `dataBy` property (we are using `primary`), a `file` property for the relative path to the file from this directory, and a `key` which is the column heading in the CSV that contains the unique geography code.

 Once you've finished adding this parameter to `index.json`, check it is valid JSON using [JSON Lint](https://jsonlint.com/) otherwise you could break the visualisation if you have an invalid file.